-- Applying for citizenship usually costs $757.
+- Applying for citizenship usually costs $725.
 You may be able to get a fee waiver.
 A waiver means that you will not have to pay.
 It depends on how much you make and where you live.
-You can use the calculator below to find out if you can get a waiver.

 3. Whakaotia to koutou āta biometric.
 Ko te taki haumarutanga tenei.
 Ka ui koe kia ki te haere ki te tari i te ra tetahi, me te wā.
 Tirohia mēnā ki te haere ki tenei whakarite me te ki tae i runga i te wā!
 I te whakarite, ka tangohia e ratou o koutou matimati. tikanga o tēnei ka takahi ratou o koutou matimati, me te rere i te pikitia i roto i te pūnaha ki te kia tino kore e koe i te taihara.

 3. Complete your biometric screening.
 This is a security check.
 You will be asked to go to an office at a certain day and time.
 Make sure to go to this appointment and to arrive on time!
 At the appointment, they will take your fingerprints.
 This means they will stamp your fingerprints and run the picture through a system to make sure you are not a criminal.

 4. Whakaotia te uiuiraa ki te Āpiha Raraunga me Immigration United States.
 Ako atu e pā ana ki te uiuiraa Naturalization.

 4. Complete an interview with a United States Citizenship and Immigration Officer.
 Learn more about the Naturalization interview.